-Commercial Banking
+Commercial Lending

 Commercial loans are originated through a well-established network of mortgage brokers and syndication partners and through direct contact with VersaBank's clients.
-These loans are well-secured by real estate primarily located in Ontario.
-VersaBank is continuing to approach this business with caution and is letting the non-core portion of this portfolio run-off.
-Loans, at October 31, 2020, were \$669 million.
+These loans are well-secured by real estate assets primarily located in Ontario and, to a lesser extent, other Canadian provinces.
+VersaBank is continuing to approach this business with caution and is winding down the non-core portion of this portfolio.
+Loans, at October 31, 2021, were \$817 million.

-Point-of-Sale Loans and Leases (previously referred to as eCommerce)
+Point-of-Sale Financing (previously referred to as eCommerce)

-Small loan and lease receivables are electronically purchased from VersaBank's network of origination partners who make point of sale loans and leases in various markets throughout Canada.
-This business continues to indicate strong potential for growth and enhanced profitability, and further, has been structured such that the risk profile remains within the Bank's risk appetite as a function primarily of the cash holdbacks retained from the Bank's origination partners.
-Accordingly, VersaBank continues to allocate considerable resources to the development of innovative enhancements to maintain VersaBank's competitive advantage and increase the rate of growth of this portfolio.
-Lending assets, at October 31, 2020, were \$981 million.
+VersaBank provides financing to its network of origination partners, who offer point-of-sale loans and leases to consumers and commercial clients in various markets throughout Canada.
+This business continues to indicate strong potential for growth and enhanced profitability, and further, has been structured such that the risk profile remains within the Bank's risk appetite as a function primarily of the cash reserves retained from the Bank's origination partners.
+Accordingly, VersaBank continues to allocate considerable resources to the development of innovative enhancements to maintain its competitive advantage and increase the rate of growth of this portfolio.
+Point-of-Sale Financing assets, at October 31, 2021, were \$1.28 billion.